 where $F_{A,m}$, $\mathbf{W}_m$ and $\mathbf{b}_m$ are the activation function of $m^{th}$ layer, weight vector between $(m-1) ^{th}$ and $m^{th}$ layers and bias vector of $m^{th}$ layer, respectively.
 The rectified linear unit (ReLU) function commonly used in regression problems is selected as the activation function $F_{A,m}$ of the hidden layers, and the sigmoid function is selected as the activation function $F_{A,m}$ of the output layer.

-The purpose of the network is to learn the band feature mapping, so we could train network to minimize the difference between network output $\mathbf{x}_A^B$ and $\mathbf{x}_{B}$.
-Obviously, a vector regression problem is considered in this paper, we consider to use the mean squared error (MSE) as the loss function of the neural network.
+The purpose of the network is to learn the band feature mapping, so we could train a network to minimize the difference between network output $\mathbf{x}_A^B$ and $\mathbf{x}_{B}$.
+Because it is a vector regression problem, we consider using the mean squared error (MSE) as the loss function of the neural network.
 The loss function is defined as:

 where $\mathbb{D}=\{(\mathbf{x}_{A},\mathbf{x}_{B})\}_{i=0}^{N_{batch}-1}$ is a batch-sized training dataset, $N_{batch}$ is the batch size.